notveitoo/Thesis-Capstone-Project/README.md

 ### For more info you can directly visit the documentation link: https://github.com/ageitgey/face_recognition

+## "face recog.rar" file is the Python Code for Face Recognition
+## "public_html.zip" file is the Code for web system
+## "database-to-nodeMCU.ino" file is for the door lock.
+It sends and recieve signals from the PHP-API.
+Note this file is fot http only if your web uses https implement the "webhost with ssl.txt" instead

 ## 1. Create a database with this name, "iraucv_db"